Holey Moley Golf Club in Singapore

 My first and only encounter with mini-golf prior to this was during a dreaded PE module back in secondary school, and I’m glad to report that this experience at Holey Moley has since given me a newfound appreciation for the game.
 While I still don’t see golf as a sport per se, I’ve since realised that it’s not just a retiree’s activity; There can be so much more to it than putting ball to hole if you go to the right places.

 If bars with games and even bowling lanes no longer cut it for your nightlife-hunting clique, try your hand at the club – the golf sort, ha ha – and have a ball of a time at Holey Moley.
-Pre-bookings are needed, so do make your plans in advance and contact them to secure your session.
+Pre-bookings are needed, so do make a booking on Holey Moley’s website to secure your session.

 Here’s an additional reason to head down to Holey Moley, especially if you’re a DBS/POSB Cardmember: from now till 31 March 2019, you’ll get 50% off^ your mini golf session for your choice of 9/18/27 holes.
 Simply enter the promo code LOVEDBS50 + the first 6 digits of your DBS/POSB Credit or Debit Card to enjoy the deal.

 Even if you miss that window, take heart in knowing that there will still be a 20% off* promotion till 31 December 2019.
 Again, don’t forget to swipe your DBS/POSB Card in order to enjoy the promotion.

 Note: Children under 18 are allowed in with adult supervision, but only till 8pm.